robbert-vdh/nih-plug/README.md

     byte buffers in the process function.
 - Support for flexible dynamic buffer configurations, including variable numbers of input and output ports.
+- First-class support several more exotic CLAP features:
+  - Both monophonic and polyphonic parameter modulation are supported.
+  - Plugins can declaratively define pages of remote controls that DAWs can bind to hardware controllers.
 - A plugin bundler accessible through the
   `cargo xtask bundle <package> <build_arguments>` command that automatically detects which plugin targets your plugin exposes and creates the correct